kraken-tech/python-rustfluent/README.md

 This project is a small shim around [fluent-rs](https://github.com/projectfluent/fluent-rs), so it can be used from Python.

+> [!WARNING]
+> This package is under active development, and breaking changes may be released at any time.
+Be sure to pin to
+> specific versions if you're using this package in a production environment.

 ## Prerequisites

 This package supports: